 When Is It Too Late to Seek a Second Opinion on a Personal Injury Claim in Maryland?

 As stated above, your attorney works for you.
 You have every right to seek additional counsel or hire a new attorney during any part of the process.
 However, the longer you wait, the more challenging it will become to change attorneys.
 Most personal injury lawyers offer free consultations, so before you retain an attorney, you should meet with several credible lawyers.
 This allows you to speak with a prospective attorney, listen to their ideas, meet their staff, and see their office.

 If you are in the middle of an ongoing lawsuit, then it can become even more difficult to change lawyers.
 If you believe your attorney is making poor decisions or failing to respond to questions, or if you are feeling uncomfortable with their representation, you have every right to seek additional opinions.
 Another attorney will have to review your case file to offer a reasoned and informed opinion regarding your claim.
 While this might appear complicated, if you have lost trust or faith in your attorney, you owe it to yourself to seek a second opinion on your lawsuit.

 Call Our Maryland Personal Injury Attorney for a Second Opinion in a Free Consultation

-At the Law Offices of Randolph Rice, we understand that a lawsuit can be intimidating.
+At the Rice, Murtha & Psoras, we understand that a lawsuit can be intimidating.
 We also recognize the importance of developing trust with our clients.
 Our attorneys and staff are dedicated to providing clients with professional representation, ensuring they are fully informed and involved every step of the way.
 If you believe you need a second opinion or are dissatisfied with your current representation, our Baltimore personal injury lawyers are available to offer additional options.
-Call the Law Offices of Randolph Rice today at (410) 694-7291 to schedule a free and private appointment.
+Call the Rice, Murtha & Psoras today at (410) 694-7291 to schedule a free and private appointment.